rtoole13/rtoole13.github.io/_projects/3_spaceroyale.markdown

 </div>
 <br/>
 I intend to write a much-delayed post mortem on the project in which I'll go into detail on how the game's structured and discuss some of the difficulties faced in our first attempt at building something with this client-server model.
 There's a lot to discuss here, as I learned a ton building an entire game without an established framework.
 It's a painstaking way to develop, but, having done this multiple times now, I wouldn't go back and change my approach if I could.
 Between this project and <a href="{{ site.baseurl }}/pickets">Pickets</a>, I've built functional tools for handling audio, rendering sprite sheets, handling collision efficiently with quad trees, and, most importantly, learned the hard way how these game systems ought to and ought not to interact..

- We'll host the game again at a point!
 <br/><br/><br/>